The nature of cosmological metric perturbations in presence of gravitational particle production: Introduction

 As particle creation can happen in a dynamical spacetime as the Friedmann-Lemaitre-Robertson-Walker (FLRW) spacetime, the produced particles can slowdown the rate at which energy density gets diluted in an expanding universe.
 For a long time people have been working phenomenologically on big bang models of the universe with particle creation \cite{Alcaniz:1999hu, Wichoski:1997hx}.
-The particle creation rate is predicted from quantum field theory in curved spacetime.
-In the absence of suitable assumptions and approximations, quantum theory cannot produce a phenomenological number using which calculations can be done.
-Consequently people have assumed various forms of the particle creation rate as in Ref.~\cite{Pan:2018ibu, Paliathanasis:2016dhu}.
+Previous workers have assumed various forms of the particle creation rate as in Ref.~\cite{Pan:2018ibu, Paliathanasis:2016dhu}.
 The slowdown of the rate of the energy density of particles can be taken care of by a negative pressure component arising purely due to the creation of particles.
-Thermodynamics of such cosmological models have been studied in detail in Ref.~\cite{Lima:2014hda}.
+Thermodynamics of such a cosmological model has been studied in detail in Ref.~\cite{Lima:2014hda}.
 Various models of cosmological particle creation have also been used by many authors to model the late development of the universe \cite{Baranov:2019qbc, Lima:2015xpa, Steigman:2008bc}.